Dynamics of finite inhomogeneous particle systems with exclusion interaction: Introduction

 so $\eta_i (t) \in \ZP := \{ 0,1,2,\ldots \}$.
 An equivalent description of the system is captured by the continuous-time Markov chain $\xi := ( \xi (t) )_{t \in \RP}$, where

 An important fact is that $\eta := (\eta (t))_{t \in \RP}$, where $\eta(t) := (\eta_1(t), \ldots, \eta_N (t) ) \in \ZP^N$, is \emph{also} a continuous-time Markov chain, which can be represented via a \emph{Jackson network} of~$N$ queues of M/M/1 type (we explain this is Section~\ref{sec:jackson}).
 This is the reason that we take $N+1$ particles.
 The process $\eta$ can also be interpreted as a generalization, with site-dependent rates and emigration and immigration at the boundaries, of the \emph{zero-range process} on the finite set $[N]$, with $\eta(t)$ being the vector of particle occupancies at time $t$.
-Yet another interpretation of $\eta$ is as a random walk on the orthant $\ZP^N$ with boundary reflections; in generality, the dynamics of such reflecting random walks are explicitly soluble only for $N \in \{1,2\}$~(see e.g.~\cite{FMM,fim}), and one aim of the present paper is to demonstrate that the dynamics of the present class of processes admits a complete classification for any $N$.

 The main contribution of the present paper is to characterize the long-term dynamics of the particle system.
 In particular, we give a complete and explicit classification with regards to stability (which subsets of particles are typically relatively mutually close) and law of large numbers behaviour (particle speeds), as well as some results on fluctuations in the case where the whole system is stable.
 Our main results are stated formally in Section~\ref{sec:results} below; their content is summarized as follows.